-Pursuant to the new CFE guidance, we measure both the financial assets and financial liabilities of the consolidated asset backed financing entity in our consolidated financial statements using the more observable of the fair value of the financial assets and the fair value of the financial liabilities.
-We believe the fair value of the financial assets of the consolidated trust is more observable than the fair value of the financial liability of the consolidated trust.
-As a result, the loans of the consolidated trust are measured at fair value and the payable to fund is measured in consolidation as: (i) the sum of the fair value of the loans and the carrying value of any non-financial assets that are incidental to the operations of the trust less (ii) the sum of the fair value of loan default loss borne by us through the security deposit.
+We adopted the measurement alternative included in ASU 2014-13, the collateralized financing entity ("CFE") guidance, pursuant to which we measure both the financial assets and financial liabilities of the Consolidated ABFE in our consolidated financial statements using the more observable of the fair value of the financial assets and the fair value of the financial liabilities.
+We believe the fair value of the Consolidated ABFE is more observable than the fair value of the financial liability of the Consolidated ABFE.
+As a result, the loans of the Consolidated ABFE are measured at fair value and the payable to investors is measured in consolidation as: (i) the sum of the fair value of the loans and the carrying value of any non-financial assets that are incidental to the operations of the Consolidated ABFE less (ii) the sum of the fair value of loan default loss borne by us through the security deposit.
 The resulting amount is allocated to the individual financial liabilities (other than the beneficial interest retained by us) using a reasonable and consistent methodology.
-Under the measurement alternative, our consolidated net income reflects our own economic interests in the consolidated trust including changes in the fair value of the beneficial interests retained by us, which is the fair value of the loan default loss borne by us through the security deposit.
+Under the measurement alternative, our consolidated net income reflects our own economic interests in the Consolidated ABFE including changes in the fair value of our beneficial interests.

-As our loans and related payable to fund are not traded in an active market with readily observable prices, we use significant unobservable inputs to measure the fair value of these assets and liabilities.
+As our loans and related payable to investors are not traded in an active market with readily observable prices, we use significant unobservable inputs to measure the fair value of these assets and liabilities.
 Financial instruments are categorized in the Level 3 valuation hierarchy based on the significance of unobservable factors in the overall fair value measurement.

-As of December 31, 2015, the significant unobservable inputs used in the fair value measurement of the loans of the consolidated trust include the discount rate applied in the valuation models, default and recovery rates applied in the valuation models, and early prepayment rates.
+As of December 31, 2015 and 2016, the significant unobservable inputs used in the fair value measurement of the loans of the Consolidated ABFE include the discount rate applied in the valuation models, default and recovery rates applied in the valuation models, and early prepayment rates.
 These inputs in isolation can cause significant increases or decreases in fair value.
 Specifically, when a discounted cash flow model is used to determine fair value, the significant input used in the valuation model is the discount rate applied to present value the projected cash flows.
 Increases in the discount rate can significantly lower the fair value of loans and decreases in the discount rate can significantly increase the fair value of loans.
 The discount rate is determined based on the market rates.